duniter/duniter-v2s/docs/api/runtime-calls.md

 </details>

-(Inherent) Push an evaluation result to the pool this is called internally by validators (= inherent)
+Push an evaluation result to the pool.

+This inherent function is called internally by validators to push an evaluation result to the evaluation pool.

 #### force_update_evaluation - 2